Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D symmetry with mixed anomaly

 Next let us discuss the gapless states that describe the phase transitions of this system.
-The gapless states are given by \catsymm\ breaking patterns that come from non-maximal condensable algebras.
-One way to look for non-maximal condensable algebras in Abelian topological orders is to look for overlaps of the maximal condensable algebras.
-There are only four non-maximal condensable algebras in the $\eGau_{\Z_4}$ topological order\footnote{We are grateful to Nat Tantivasadakarn for pointing out the non-maximal condensable algebra $\one\oplus e^2 m^2$.}
+The gapless states are given by condensation patterns described by non-Lagrangian condensable algebras.
+There are four non-Lagrangian condensable algebras in the $\eGau_{\Z_4}$ topological order,